fraillt/bitsery/README.md

   * smart and raw pointers with customizable runtime polymorphism support.
   * fine-grained bit-level serialization control.
 * Easily extendable for any type.
-* Allows flexible or/and verbose syntax for better serialization control.
+* Allows brief or/and verbose syntax for better serialization control.
 * Configurable endianness support.
 * No macros.